 It’s no secret that Americans love their pets.
-More than 43 million dogs and 36 million cats live in U.S. households—and many of them belong to the 68 million Americans who live in homeowners associations, condominiums, cooperatives, and common-interest communities.
+The millions of cats and dogs live in U.S. households—and many of them belong to the 74 million Americans who live in homeowners associations, condominiums, cooperatives, and common-interest communities.
 Even pets know that community associations are preferred places to call home!

 In honor of these community companions, CAI is featuring several upcoming events to highlight all things pets.NEW!
 Check out our guide on Assistance Animals & Community Associations.